gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 +-------------+-------------------------------------------------+
 ```

-We can check if everything worked by listing the keys and seeing the one we
+You can check if everything worked by listing the keys.
+The one you
-just uploaded:
+just uploaded should be also visible.

 ```bash
 $ openstack keypair list